tejatanush/MatriceAI_assignment/README.md

 - Add multi-frame OCR voting (consensus from multiple frames)
 - Apply regex validation to reject invalid plate formats

-This is the exact “path to rectify” the drawback.
+This is the exact path to rectify the drawback.

 ---

-## 6. Scaling — Handling 100+ Live Camera Feeds
+## 5. Scaling — Handling 100+ Live Camera Feeds

 ### A. Distributed Microservice Architecture
 1. Ingestion Workers